MIDDLE EAST

 • Tehran through October 24

 • Lufthansa is canceling 20,000 flights through October 2026, largely due to soaring jet fuel prices and shortages caused by the conflict.
-The cancellations focus on short-haul European routes and older aircraft, with around 120 daily flights already impacted, including routes from Frankfurt
+The cancellations focus on short-haul European routes and older aircraft, with around 120 daily flights already impacted, including routes from Frankfurt.

 ITA AIRWAYS

-• Suspended flights to and from Dubai, Riyadh, and Tel Aviv until May 31.
+• Suspended flights to and from:

 QATAR AIRWAYS